Most Common Mistakes In Sports Betting

 17. Treating sports betting like a lottery ticket

 The lure of the big score is incredibly appealing.
 That’s true for all of us with sports betting, but tempering expectations is the wiser path to pursue.
 When you take that approach, you’ll be much more likely to make careful decisions while respecting the funds you have in play.

 Suppose you’re constantly shooting for the stars while assuming that a massive payday is going to happen any second.
 In that case, it’s akin to purchasing a lottery ticket day after day in hopes of everything breaking just right.
 While the lottery can be fun, the chances of winning are incredibly slim.

 If you had a stack of dollars sitting idly nearby, you wouldn’t suddenly start lighting each one of them on fire one by one.
-It obviously wouldn’t make any sense to do that, as being so reckless with money is flat out wrong.
+It obviously wouldn’t make sense to do that, as being so reckless with money is flat-out wrong.

 You should respect the funds you use for sports betting and treat them with care.
 By doing so, you’ll be more careful with the bets you place, as well as with how you arrive at your selections.
 That pair of actions can help lead you further down the path to success.

 19. Banging your head against the wall as opposed to adapting